-To rectify the frequent invisibility of Whiteness in discussions of racism and to make progress toward racial equality, it is first necessary to unveil, define, and challenge the normative assumptions and practices of Whiteness (Helms, 2017).
-Whiteness is culture rather than biology (Katz, 1985).
-Culture is a "system of people, places, and practices, for a purpose such as enacting, justifying, or resisting power" (p-model: Causadias, 2020, p.
+To rectify the frequent invisibility of Whiteness in discussions of racism and to make progress towards racial equality, it is first necessary to unveil, define, and challenge the normative assumptions and practices of Whiteness (Helms, 2017).
+Whiteness is culture rather than biology.
+Culture is a "system of people, places, and practices, for a purpose such as enacting, justifying, of resisting power" (p-model: Causadias, 2020, p.
 1).
 The culture of Whiteness entails "the overt and subliminal socialization processes and practices, power structures, laws, privilege, and life experiences that favor the White racial group over all others" (Helms, 2017, p.
-718) and persists even in the face of changing racial demographics (Bonilla-Silva, 2002).
+718) and persists even in the face of changing racial demographics (Bonilla-

+Silva, 2002).
 In addition to overt racism, CBRI is a covert tool of Whiteness involving practices that deny the reality of racial inequality, obfuscate the existence and impact of White racial identity, and socialize the next generation to perpetuate these inequalities (Neville et al., 2013).

-Although controversial, we are not the first to use a medical metaphor to communicate the gravity of racism and the dire need for antiracist action (APA, 2020; CDC, 2021; Kendi, 2019).
-We argue that Whiteness, like racism, can be considered a behavioral pandemic2 given: (a) the wide cross-national spread of Whiteness and White supremacy (e.g., Green et al., 2007); (b) that the cultural-behavioral patterns of CBRI have been identified as central mechanisms of Whiteness (Neville et al., 2013); and (c) these cultural-behavioral patterns spread through person: person transmission within White families and through group reinforcement in the larger White society (Porta, 2016).
+Although controversial, we are not the first to use a medical metaphor to communicate the gravity of racism and the dire need for antiracist action (CDC, 2021; Kendi, 2019; APA, 2020).
+We argue that Whiteness, like racism (APA, 2020), can be considered a behavioral pandemic2 given: 1) the wide cross-national spread of Whiteness and White supremacy (e.g., Green et al., 2007); 2) that the cultural-behavioral patterns of CBRI have been identified as central mechanisms of Whiteness (Neville et al. 2013); and 3) these cultural-behavioral patterns spread through person:person transmission within White families and through group reinforcement in the larger White society (Porta, 2016).

 The Whiteness pandemic serves to reinforce CBRI in modern-day U.S. White families by denying or downplaying the existence of race and asserting that all individuals have equal access to merit-based opportunities.
-In reality, while the 14th Amendment to the U.S. Constitution nominally guarantees equal protection under the law, numerous racist laws have been passed prior to and afterward in violation of this amendment and have led to the disproportionate accumulation of wealth and power by the White racial group across centuries.
-The repeal of overtly racist laws, in the absence of corrective, antiracist laws, creates an illusion of equality that inherently attributes inequality to individual or racial group inferiorities (Roberts & Rizzo, 2020).
-Today, the prevalence of CBRI means that many White individuals perpetuate these inequalities through denial and complacency.
-False notions of equal opportunity and character-based attributions of inequality are so entrenched that many White voters resist reforms to health care or welfare systems, hurting communities of color and themselves (Metzl, 2019).
+In reality, while the 14th Amendment to the U.S. Constitution nominally guarantees equal protection under the law, numerous racist laws have been passed prior to and afterwards in violation of this amendment and have led to the disproportionate accumulation of wealth and power by the White racial group across centuries.
+The repeal of overtly racist laws, in the absence of corrective, antiracist laws, creates an illusion of equality